acheong08/ChatGPT/README.md

 # V1 Standard ChatGPT
 > ## Update 2023/02/14 9:00 PM GMT+8: It is working.
 Use this.

-> Rate limit: 25 requests per 10 seconds
+> Proxy server Rate limit: 25 requests per 10 seconds (per IP)
+> OpenAI rate limit: 50 requests per hour on free accounts.
+You can get around it with multi-account cycling
+> Plus accounts has around 150 requests per hour rate limit

 ## Installation
 `pip3 install revChatGPT`